Impact of PREX-II and combined Radio/NICER/XMM-Newton's mass-radius measurement of PSRJ0740+6620 on the dense matter equation of state: Hybrid nuclear+PP EoS inference methodology

 Then the posterior of the EoS parameters (denoted as $\theta$) are computed through nested sampling algorithm implemented in~{\tt Pymultinest}~\citep{Buchner:2014nha}:

 where $d = (d_1, d_2,...)$ is the set of data from different types of experiments and observations, $P ({d_i} | \theta)$ are corresponding likelihood distribution, and $P(\theta)$ are the priors on the EoS parameters $\theta$.
-In this work, the prior distribution of the EoS parameters has been kept same as Ref.~\citep{Biswas_arXiv_2008.01582B}.
-For astrophysical observations, likelihood distributions are modelled in the following fashion: (a) Revised mass measurement of PSR J0740+6620~\citep{2021arXiv210400880F} is modelled with a Gaussian likelihood of $2.08 M_{\odot}$ mean and $0.07 M_{\odot}$ $1 \sigma$ standard deviation.
-We also use the old measurement $2.14 \pm 0.1 M_{\odot}$ (mean and standard deviation) obtained by Ref.~\citep{Cromartie:2019kug} to discuss the impact of this revised result. (b) Mass and tidal deformability measurement from GW170817~\citep{TheLIGOScientific:2017qsa} and GW190425~\citep{Abbott:2020uma} are modelled with Gaussian kernel density estimator (KDE). (c) Similarly mass and radius measurement of of PSR J0030+0451~\citep{Riley:2019yda,Miller:2019cac} and PSR J0740+6620~\citep{Riley:2021pdl,Miller:2021qha} are also modelled with Gaussian KDE.
+For astrophysical observations, likelihood distributions are modelled in the following fashion: (a) Old mass measurement of PSR J0740+6620~\citep{Cromartie:2019kug} is modelled with a Gaussian likelihood of $2.14 M_{\odot}$ mean and $0.1 M_{\odot}$ $1 \sigma$ standard deviation. (b) Mass and tidal deformability measurement from GW170817~\citep{TheLIGOScientific:2017qsa} and GW190425~\citep{Abbott:2020uma} are modelled with Gaussian kernel density estimator (KDE). (c) Similarly mass and radius measurement of of PSR J0030+0451~\citep{Riley:2019yda,Miller:2019cac} and PSR J0740+6620~\citep{Riley:2021pdl,Miller:2021qha} are also modelled with Gaussian KDE.
 For the PREX-II experiment, the likelihood function is taken to be a Gaussian distribution of skin thickness with $0.29 \pm 0.07$ fm (mean and $1 \sigma$ standard deviation).
 Similar to Ref.~\citep{Essick:2021kjb} for the likelihood computation of PREX-II, we use the following universal relation obtained from Ref.~\citep{Vinas:2013hua} between $r_{\rm skin}$ and empirical parameter $L$: $R_{\rm skin}^{208} {\rm [fm]} = 0.101 + 0.00147 \times L [\rm MeV]$.